OpenSILEX/docs-community-dev/docs/codingStyle.md

 We are using SILEX tags to highlight some code blocks or add some additional information.

-List of the actual existing tags :
+List of the actual existing tags:

 ```java
 //SILEX:login